 During the Victorian period, HCS developed a close relationship with Felix Mendelssohn, many of whose works HCS was instrumental in introducing to Britain.
 In gratitude, he dedicated his setting of Psalm 114, ‘When Israel Out of Egypt Came’ to the Society which they first performed in 1842.

 Halifax Choral Society continued to perform through both World Wars, including the, by now, annual tradition of a Messiah performance – a tradition that continues to this day.
 The post-war period, however, presented financial challenges.
 A local newspaper commented after a performance of Mozart’s Requiem in 1951 that ‘none can envy those who nowadays, in a town like Halifax, have to reconcile adventurous programme building with the balance sheet’.
 This is still a balancing act for the choral society in the 21st century.
 Providing professional-quality concerts has always been an aim of the choral society, and was a point of pride for the two conductors who were to steer the choir through the second half of the 20th century and into the 21st.
-Donald Hunt, who was our conductor from 1957-1988, and John Pryce Jones (conductor, 1988-2019) maintained a high standard of music-making, and our current artistic director, Philip Collin, is keen to continue this tradition.
+Donald Hunt, who was our conductor from 1957-1988, and John Pryce Jones (conductor, 1988-2019) maintained a high standard of music-making, and our current artistic director, Anthony Gray, is keen to continue this tradition.

 Halifax Choral Society celebrated its bicentenary in 2017 by commissioning a new oratorio, The Holy Face, by Philip Wilby.
 It tells the story of John the Baptist, who is Halifax’s patron saint, and was scored for both orchestra and brass band.
 We recorded a CD of the oratorio in Huddersfield Town Hall with Black Dyke Band.
-The orchestral version was premiered in October 2017 with Halifax Choral Society ably assisted by Sheffield Philharmonic Chorus and an ensemble of young singers from the Yorkshire Youth Choir.
+The orchestral version was premiered in October 2017 with Halifax Choral Society, Sheffield Philharmonic Chorus and an ensemble of young singers from the Yorkshire Youth Choir.

 Photo by Mike Bentley